-Figuring out how much ice your business needs is not as easy as it sounds.
+Choosing the best commercial ice machine size for your business is not as easy as it sounds.
 For starters, many business owners don’t realize how a steady supply of ice affects their profits.
-You don’t want to end up with a small ice machine that doesn’t fit you needs.
+You don’t want to end up with a small ice machine that doesn’t fit your needs.
 Running low on ice can prove to be a customer experience disaster that will directly affect your bottom line.
-If you find yourself asking, “How much ice do I need for my business?” we have good news.
-Easy Ice has years of experience sizing ice machines!
+Easy Ice has years of experience sizing ice machines for all kinds of businesses!

 We would like to pass on a few tips we’ve learned over the years.
 Let’s start by asking some crucial questions.